ggpwnkthx/coach-installer/README.md

 ./deploy.sh
 ```
 ##### Prerequisites
-* git - Needed to clone the repo.
+* wget - Needed to download the scripts.
 * sshd - Needed to communicate with other nodes.

 ### Consecutive uses: